unm-digital-history/campus-history/essays/code/index.md

 ```

 ---

 ## Images
 There is one basic way we will embed images in our essay files.
 Note that it is totally different from how you learned to do them in Markdown itself.
 This is because if we want to maintain consistency between images, like how the captions appear, we have to make sure we display all images exactly the same way.

+In the following sections, the general effect is shown followed by the code snippet that produces it.
+You can cut and paste from the gray boxes directly into your essays, and change the image filenames, width, etc.

 ### Standard Usage

 {% include figure.html class="img-right" width="33%" caption="Mesa Vista Hall" src="images/centennial-hotel.jpg" %}

+You can set the parameter to be whatever percent of the page width you want.

 Fusce vulputate eleifend sapien.
 Vestibulum purus quam, scelerisque ut, mollis sed, nonummy id, metus.
 Nullam accumsan lorem in dui.
 Cras ultricies mi eu turpis hendrerit fringilla.
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; In ac dui quis mi consectetuer lacinia.
 Nam pretium turpis et arcu.
 Duis arcu tortor, suscipit eget, imperdiet nec, imperdiet iaculis, ipsum.